Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Dark and Light Themes

-Flutter also allows you to define separate themes for dark and light modes.
+Flutter allows you to define separate themes for dark and light modes.
 You can set the darkTheme property of the MaterialApp widget.
-Make sure you set the ColorScheme’s brightness property to Brightness.dark to indicate it’s a dark theme.
+You can use the same seed color for both light and dark themes to maintain color consistency.
+That means you only need to change the brightness.

 ThemeData darkTheme = ThemeData(